evercoinx/meme-tools/README.md

     yarn trade:raydium
     ```

+4. Extend the marketing campaign:

+    - Update the token information on [Dex Tools](https://www.dextools.io/marketplace/en/create-socials) and write posts about it on the X and Telegram accounts.

+    - Boost the X post above with _200 Likes_ via [SocialPlug](https://panel.socialplug.io/order/twitter-nft)

+    - Buy the boost 10x pack on [Dex Screener](https://dexscreener.com) and write posts about it on the X and Telegram accounts.

+    - Boost the X post above with _200 Likes_ via [SocialPlug](https://panel.socialplug.io/order/twitter-nft)

 # Token Exit Plan

 1. Run these commands to close the Raydium pool and to collect funds to the _main_ wallets.